fnalways/terminus-docs/docs/manual/help/faqs.md

 We use the term Olares under two scenarios:

-- Describing the entire project and the OS.
+- Describing the entire project and the operating system.
 Specifically, it refers to the complete architecture including 3 core components and extension protocols.
 - Describing the hardware devices running Olares.
 Be it a Raspberry Pi or a cluster of multiple machines on the cloud, all can be called Olares.